 - Who Can Apply for Canadian Mortgages?

-- Benefits of Getting a Non-Resident Mortgage in Canada
+- What Are the Benefits of Getting a Non-Resident Mortgage in Canada?

-- Challenges of Getting a Non-Resident Mortgage in Canada
+- What Are the Challenges of Getting a Non-Resident Mortgage in Canada?

-- Risks of Getting a Mortgage in Canada as a Non-Resident
+- What Are the Risks of Getting a Mortgage in Canada as a Non-Resident?

 Who Can Apply for Canadian Mortgages?

-Typically, the people that apply for non-resident mortgages in Canada are individuals who are expecting to move to Canada one day.
+Typically, the people who apply for non-resident mortgages in Canada are individuals who are expecting to move to Canada one day.

 That said, they aren’t the only ones…